JeanKelvin/grpc-java/README.md

 gRPC is a free and open-source framework developed by Google.
 gRPC is part of the Cloud Native Computation Foundation (CNCF) - like Docker & Kubernetes for example.
 At a high level, it allows you to define REQUEST and RESPONSE for RPC(Remote Procedure Calls) and handles all the rest for you.
-On top of it, it's modern, fast and efficient, build on top of HTTP/2, low latency, supports streamin, language independent, and makes is super easy to plug in authentication, load balacing, logging and monitoring.
+On top of it, it's modern, fast and efficient, build on top of HTTP/2, low latency, supports streaming, language independent, and makes is super easy to plug in authentication, load balacing, logging and monitoring.